liaojdl/Unimelb_COMP90054_2020_SM1_AI_Planning_for_Autonomy_Pacman_Assignments/README.md

 You can find them at
 Project 1 and Project 2: https://inst.eecs.berkeley.edu/~cs188/fa18/project1.html
 Project 3: https://berkeleyai.github.io/cs188-website/project3.html

-###Project 1 covers the implementation of search algorithms including Depth First Search (DFS),
-Breadth-First Search (BFS), Enforced Hill Climbing (EHC), Iterative Deepening A* and Deceptive Path Planning.

-###Project 2 models the Pacman using PDDL language.

-###Project 3 is about the application of Reinforcement Learning in Pacman.

 The exact project descriptions could be found in each project folder.
+Simple descriptions are given below.

+### Project 1 : Search Algorithms
+It covers the implementation of search algorithms including Depth First Search (DFS), Breadth-First Search (BFS), Enforced Hill Climbing (EHC), Iterative Deepening A* and Deceptive Path Planning.

+### Project 2 : PDDL
+models the Pacman using PDDL language.

+### Project 3 : Reinforcement Learning
+is about the application of Reinforcement Learning in Pacman.